galette-community/docker/README.md

 6. Advanced configuration:

     To change some default behavior of Galette, add `behavior.inc.php` to your `config` folder (same folder as `config.inc.php`).
-You can take a copy of [this file](./.example/config/behavior.inc.php).
+You can start with a copy of [this file](./.example/config/behavior.inc.php).
 You can change most things listed [here](https://doc.galette.eu/en/master/usermanual/avancee.html#behavior), among them:
     - session timeout
     - logging of IP's behind a proxy
     - operation mode

-    Add `exports.yaml` to your `config` folder (same folder as `config.inc.php`).
-Read [here](https://doc.galette.eu/en/master/usermanual/avancee.html#log-ip-addresses-behind-a-proxy) for more info.
+    Galette provides a parameted CSV exports system.
+Only one parameterized export is provided, but you can add your own: Add `exports.yaml` to your `config` folder (same folder as `config.inc.php`).
+Read [here](https://doc.galette.eu/en/master/usermanual/avancee.html#csv-exports) for more info.

-    Create a `galette_local.css` on your host system, and add the folloing volume to your container parameters to enable custom styling via CSS.
-Read [here](https://doc.galette.eu/en/master/usermanual/avancee.html#adapt-to-your-graphical-chart) for more info:
+    To provide your own CSS styling for galette, create a `galette_local.css` on your host system, and add the folloing volume to your container parameters:

-    `v ./path/to/galette_local.css:/var/www/galette/webroot/themes/default/galette_local.css`
+    `-v ./path/to/galette_local.css:/var/www/galette/webroot/themes/default/galette_local.css`

     Remember to replace `./path/to/` with your own path.
+Read [here](https://doc.galette.eu/en/master/usermanual/avancee.html#adapt-to-your-graphical-chart) for more info on the styling.

 ### Configure plugins
 From the main page of galette, click the plugin icon and manage the built-in modules.
 You can disable/enable them an initialize their database configuration from the UI.